 Sec.
-301 Attorney I (0217) Attorney II (0218) Attorney III (0219) and, Attorneys designated as Senior Attorneys (1658) in accordance with the Ventura County Personnel Rules and Regulations2102 Sec.
-302 The term "employee" or "employees" as used in this MOA shall refer only to individuals employed in said classifications and bargaining units.
+301 Attorney I (0217) Attorney II (0218)

+Attorney III (0219)

+and, Attorneys designated as Senior Attorneys (1658) in accordance with the Ventura County Personnel Rules and Regulations 2102 to individuals employed in said classifications and bargaining units.
 The term "he" or "his" as used in this MOA shall refer to all employees regardless of gender.